CCSI-Toolset/FOQUS/docs/source/chapt_uq/reference.rst

    input parameter space that activates a particular range in the output parameter.

-   Finally, the **Bayesian Inference of Ensemble** dialog (shown in Figure `[fig:uq_inf] <#fig:uq_inf>`__) is used to calculate the posterior distributions (prior distributions integrated with data) of the uncertain input parameters.
+   Finally, the **Bayesian Inference of Ensemble** dialog (shown in Figure :ref:`fig:uq_inf`) is used to calculate the posterior distributions (prior distributions integrated with data) of the uncertain input parameters.
 Inference utilizes Markov Chain Monte Carlo (MCMC) to compute the posterior distributions, using response surfaces that serve as fast approximations to the actual simulation model.

    .. figure:: figs/overview/5_InferenceWizard2.png
       :alt: Bayesian Inference Dialog
+      :name: fig:uq_inf

       Bayesian Inference Dialog

-   [fig:uq_inf]

    .. raw:: latex